 Transfer Connections is a mentorship program for LSA transfer students that connects you with peer mentors (former transfer students) and faculty/staff mentors in order to ease your transition.
 Every month you can participate in a wide array of activities, from recreation to the visual and performing arts.
 The program is voluntary and selective.
 All new LSA transfer students admitted for fall or winter term are eligible to apply.

 Transfer Connections Groups are made up of 8-12 mentees (new transfer students) that share a peer mentor and faculty/staff mentor.
 The program allows you to take advantage of opportunities and helps build networks that can help you make the most of your undergraduate career.

-This course helps you navigate your new environment, connect with other transfer students, and build skills for career and leadership opportunities.
+Facilitated by upper-level students, ALA 171 helps you navigate your new environment, connect with other transfer students, and build skills for career and leadership opportunities.

 Did you know that the University of Michigan library has a librarian assigned specifically to help transfer students?
-You can learn more about what they offer and all the resources that the library offers at https://guides.lib.umich.edu/transferstudents.
+You can learn more about what they offer and all the resources that the library offers at guides.lib.umich.edu/transferstudents.